saramont/LiME_binning/README.md

 Let *S* be a large collection of biological sequences comprising reads.

 It takes in input:
-- the extended Burrows–Wheeler transform (ebwt), or multi-string BWT, of collection *S*;
 - the longest common prefix array (lcp) of collection *S*;
 - the document array (da) of collection *S*.